bw-math/bw-math/source/assignments/problems/statistics/04_SAMPLING.rst

 	a.
 Consider a random sample of size :math:`n=2` (two days), and let :math:`\bar{\mathcal{X}}` be the sample mean of the number of absent students.
 Obtain the probability distribution of :math:`\bar{\mathcal{X}}`.

 	b.
-What is the probability the average number of absent students in a sample of 2 is atleast 3 absent students?
+What is the probability the average number of absent students for a sample of 2 is atleast 3 absent students?

 	c.
 Is the sample mean an unbiased estimator?

 	d.
 Consider again a random sample of size :math:`n=2`, and let :math:`\mathcal{R}` be the sample range of the number of absent students.
 Obtain the probability distribution of :math:`\mathcal{R}`.

 	e.
-What is the probability the sample range in a sample of 2 is at most 2 absent students?
+What is the probability the sample range for a sample of 2 is at most 2 absent students?

 	e.
 Is the sample range an unbiased estimator?